 In the heart of the Val D’Orcia are two outstanding properties for your next trip to Tuscany – La Bandita and La Bandita Townhouse.
 The latter, resembling your dream country villa, is located outside within the rolling hills and the Townhouse, a former convent turned stylish boutique hotel, can be found in the medieval town of Pienza.
 Having personally stayed in the Townhouse in Pienza, The Roman Guy considers La Bandita Townhouse to be the ultimate luxury hotel in Tuscany.

-And we have John Voigtmann and his wife Ondine Cohane to thank for both of these incredible accommodations.
+We have John Voigtmann and his wife Ondine Cohane to thank for both of these incredible accommodations.
 John, formerly a high-ranked Sony executive turned hotelier/restauranteur, and Ondine, a well-known magazine editor & travel writer, left Brooklyn behind and landed in Tuscany.
 They soon opened up the La Bandita country house in 2007 and shortly thereafter, La Bandita Townhouse in Spring 2013.

 La Bandita Townhouse & Pienza